Skip to content

 The shipping process needs to be in order.
 Your sales, customer care, and technical support teams should be trained on new products, including how they work, the benefits they offer customers, and how to utilize them effectively.

-As a drop shipper, ensure that the supplier can deliver a large volume of orders, especially if you rely on the supplier to maintain sufficient stock.
+As a drop shipper, ensure the supplier can fulfill large volumes of orders, especially if you rely on them to maintain sufficient stock.
 You should keep the supplier informed about what is coming and the number of orders you expect.

 10. Start Running Launch Announcements